Where His Treasure Was, There Was His Heart

 Thérèse and Marie–Joseph

 Joseph entered “Le Desert” on December 5, 1894.
 Sister Thérèse de l’Enfant Jésus et de la Sainte-Face, five years older than Joseph, had three years left in her Carmel of Lisieux.
 Their lives were in some ways similar.
 Although Thérèse had a stronger personality, both were led to find their strength in weakness.
-“More than ever, then, I delight to boast of the weaknesses that humiliate me, so that the strength of Christ may enshrine itself in me” (2 Cor 12:9).
+“Gladly therefore will I glory in my infirmities, that the power of Christ may dwell in me” (2 Cor 12:9).

 It is significant that Father Marie–Joseph belonged to the “Association of Victim Souls,” a movement of identification with the oblation of the Heart of Jesus, Priest and Victim.
 Saint Pius X (1835–1914), Blessed Charles de Foucauld (1858–1916), Blessed Columba Marmion (1858–1923), Blessed Jacob Kern (1897–1924), and Blessed Ildefonso Cardinal Schuster (1880–1954), were all members of the same Association.
 It was established by the Filles du Coeur de Jésus (Daughters of the Heart of Jesus) following the wishes of their foundress, Blessed Marie de Jésus Deluil–Martiny, after her death.
 As a member of the Association, Father Marie–Joseph prayed, and signed, an Act of Oblation that the rest of his life was to illustrate and consummate.

 Ecce venio!
 Behold, I come, O good and gentlest Jesus,

 Divine Lamb perpetually immolated upon our altars